-Paulson Coletti Trial Attorneys PC attorneys work under the mandate “liberty and justice for all.”
+The legal team at Paulson Coletti Trial Attorneys PC works under the mandate “liberty and justice for all.”
 Our dedicated and successful team offers many advantages to clients:

 - We maintain a small caseload to ensure that we can give personal and undivided attention to the clients that we represent.

 - We work on a contingency fee basis.
 There is no fee to you unless we win.